alexmanrique/blog/_posts/2020-09-04-spring-boot-hello-world.md

 Prerequisites
 ---------------------------
 To run the app you need to have <a href="https://maven.apache.org/">Maven</a> installed in your local environment to be able to download all the dependencies of the project.
-You need to have also installed Java 8.
+You need to have also installed <a href="https://www.oracle.com/sa/java/technologies/javase/javase-jdk8-downloads.html">Java 8 JDK</a>.

 Once you have cloned the repository you can open the repository in Intellij IDEA or your favorite IDE.